Xetibo/ReSet-Doc/sections/appendix/management_summary.typ

 - *Monitor plugin*:\
   A monitor plugin that allows users to change the properties of their current monitor or rearrange their monitors.\
-  This plugin supports: KDE, GNOME, Hyprland, wlroots based compositors and kwin based compositors
+  This plugin supports: KDE, GNOME, Hyprland, wlroots-based compositors and Kwin-based compositors
 - *Keyboard plugin*:\
   A keyboard plugin that allows users to change their keyboard layout, and add or remove layouts.\